ExLibrisGroup/exl-touchnet-connector/README.md

 ## Deploying the Connector

 ## Local Deployment
-To run the connetor locally, set the environment variables and run `npm start`.
+To run the connector locally, set the environment variables and run `npm start`.

 To run the connector in HTTPS, set the `CERTIFICATE_KEY_FILE` and `CERTIFICATE_CRT_FILE` to the path of the desired plain text certificate and key files.